Asha-Empire/Short-Stories/nova.city.aria.md

 # Nova City' Aria

-Nova City was a bustling metropolis located on the planet Vita Nova.
+Nova City was a bustling metropolis located on the planet Saiantum.
 It was a place where people from all over the galaxy came to start anew, chasing their dreams and seeking adventure.
 The city was built on a foundation of technology and progress, with towering skyscrapers and advanced systems that made life easier for its inhabitants.

 At the heart of Nova City was the Central Square, a massive public gathering place where people came to trade, play, and interact.
 It was here that one could find anything from exotic foods and unique trinkets to cutting-edge technology and powerful weapons.